HRH Prince William, The Prince of Wales, has been President of BAFTA since February 2010

 Give Something Back

-In November 2013, HRH The Duke of Cambridge officially launched BAFTA's ‘Give Something Back’ industry campaign, calling for BAFTA members, award winners and industry organisations to contribute towards BAFTA’s charitable activities.
+In November 2013, HRH The Prince of Wales officially launched BAFTA's ‘Give Something Back’ industry campaign, calling for BAFTA members, award winners and industry organisations to contribute towards BAFTA’s charitable activities.

 Prince William Scholarships

 In 2013, at the official opening of the Warner Bros.
-Studios, Leavesden, HRH The Duke of Cambridge announced the launch of Prince William Scholarships in Film, Television and Games, supported by BAFTA and Warner Bros.
+Studios, Leavesden, HRH The Prince of Wales announced the launch of Prince William Scholarships in Film, Television and Games, supported by BAFTA and Warner Bros.

 BAFTA Brits to Watch

-In 2011, The Duke and The Duchess of Cambridge supported the inaugural BAFTA Brits to Watch event California, USA, while on their post-wedding tour of North America and Canada.
+In 2011, The Prince and Princess of Wales supported the inaugural BAFTA Brits to Watch event California, USA, while on their post-wedding tour of North America and Canada.

 Patronages and the Charities Forum

-As well as being President of BAFTA, The Duke - along with his wife The Duchess of Cambridge - is the president or patron of a number of other organisations, collectively known as the Charities Forum, in which BAFTA plays an active role.
+As well as being President of BAFTA, The Prince - along with his wife The Princess of Wales - is the president or patron of a number of other organisations.
 Their Royal Highnesses support causes that reflect issues they care about, both at home and abroad.

 Past Presidents and Vice Presidents